Kunwer Sachdev

-Kunwer Sachdev, also known as the Inverter Man of India, is an Indian entrepreneur and businessperson who is the founder of Su-Kam Power Systems, an Indian power company founded in 1998.
+Kunwer Sachdev, also known as the Inverter Man of India, is an Indian entrepreneur and businessperson.
 He is also the mentor of Su-Vastika, an Indian power backup provider started by his wife, Khushbhoo Sachdev, in 2019.

-Due to his contribution to creating solar technologies in India, he has been called the 'Solar Man of India' by India Today news magazine.
-He has been awarded one of 'India's Most Respected Entrepreneurs' by Hurun, a media publishing group.
-He is also a member of the Gurugram Metropolitan Development Authority, a Government agency in Gurugram, Haryana, India.
+He is also a member of the Gurugram Metropolitan Development Authority, a government agency in Gurugram, Haryana, India.

 Early life

 Kunwer Sachdev was born to the late Krishan Lal Sachdeva, a section officer in the Indian Railways.

 Education

 Kunwar Sachdev completed his primary education at a government school in Delhi's Punjabi Bagh.
-He wanted to become a doctor since childhood but was destined to become a businessman.
+He had wanted to become a doctor since childhood, but he became a businessman.

 After completing his intermediate education, Sachdev joined Hindu College in Delhi and graduated with a degree in Statistics.
 After this, he obtained the degree of Bachelor of Laws from the University of Delhi.

-Coverage in books and TV shows
+Media

 Books

-Kunwer Sachdev has been featured in author Rashmi Bansal's book "Connect the Dots."
-This book explores the life stories of 20 self-made Indian entrepreneurs who rose from humble backgrounds to build successful businesses without any formal business training.

-Booming Brand by Harsh Pamnani - The book tells the success story of Mr. Kunwer Sachdev, the founder of Su-Kam, and how he built an industry from scratch.
-Porus Munshi's book 'Making Breakthrough Innovation Happen: How 11 Indians Pulled Off the Impossible' covers the innovation of Kunwer Sachdev's company Su-Kam which created the inverter industry in India.

-TV shows
+Sachdev has been featured in several books on Indian entrepreneurship.
+He appears in Connect the Dots] by Rashmi Bansal, which highlights self-made entrepreneurs without formal business education.
+His brand Su-Kam is covered in Booming Brands by Harsh Pamnani, focusing on innovative Indian companies.
+He is also featured in Making Breakthrough Innovation Happen by Porus Munshi (2009), which includes Su-Kam’s inverter technology as one of India’s notable innovations.